 Perhaps as important, what is the message that these labels are intended to convey?
 Several of those arriving at my door have the barcode-label scribbled through, and in many cases the British "Signature Required" red label or handstamp is also obliterated by pen.
-In 11 cases out of 65 no red label or handstamp was attached at all.
-Does this merely mean that my local postman cannot be bothered to seek a signature, or that someone more senior in the Post Office does not recognise these covers, on which local Egyptian registration has been paid, as Registered?
+In 11 cases out of 65 no red label or handstamp was attached at of what is so far only a serendipity classification.